rhit-liuj15/Gender-Fair-2024/README.md

 - ipeds_2024_db
 - PublicFacingData

 If not, run the `/Database/create_all_schemas.sql` to create them.
+Then complete the following in order:

-First, run `/Database/CreateTable/SchoolDataTable.sql` to create the table for general school data.
+Run `/Database/CreateTable/SchoolDataTable.sql` to create the table for general school data.

-Then, run `/Database/merge_script.sql` to merge the data from IPEDS, CSS and IRS and insert to school data table.
+Run `/Database/merge_script.sql` to merge the data from IPEDS, CSS and IRS and insert to school data table.

-Only then, run the other scripts found in `/Database/CreateTable`.
+Run other scripts found in `/Database/CreateTable`.

-Next, run `/Database/Scoring/Scoring_v2.sql`.
+Run `/Database/Scoring/Scoring_v2.sql`.

-Finally, run the scripts found in `/Database/CreateStoredProcedure`.
+Run the scripts found in `/Database/CreateStoredProcedure`.

-By now every table and stored procedure needed for the project should be created and ready to go.
+This completes the database setup.

 ## Website